Skip navigation

 Frequency

-VODI appears to be a rare disorder; approximately 20 affected families have been reported worldwide.
-Most people diagnosed with the condition have been of Lebanese ancestry.
-However, the disorder has also been identified in several individuals with other backgrounds in the United States and Italy.
+VODI appears to be a rare disorder; more than 20 affected families have been reported worldwide.
+Though most of the people with this condition have been of Lebanese ancestry, this disorder has also been identified in individuals from other countries.

 Causes

-VODI results from mutations in the SP110 gene.
-This gene provides instructions for making a protein called SP110 nuclear body protein, which is involved in the normal function of the immune system.
-This protein likely helps regulate the activity of genes needed for the body's immune response to foreign invaders (such as viruses and bacteria).
+VODI is caused by variants (also called mutations) in the SP110 gene.
+This gene provides instructions for making a protein called SP110 nuclear body protein.
+This protein plays a role in cell division, the self-destruction of cells that are damaged or no longer needed (apoptosis), and the normal function of the immune system.
+This protein likely helps regulate the activity of genes that are needed for the body's immune response to foreign invaders, such as viruses and bacteria.

-Mutations in the SP110 gene prevent cells from making functional SP110 nuclear body protein, which impairs the immune system's ability to fight off infections.
-It is unclear how a lack of this protein affects blood flow in the liver.
+Variants in the SP110 gene prevent cells from making enough functional SP110 nuclear body protein to allow the immune system to fight off infections effectively.
+This loss of protein causes immunodeficiency in people with VODI.
+It is unclear whether a lack of functional protein causes liver disease or if the liver problems are a result of unregulated apoptosis or recurrent infections.

 Inheritance